-You can talk to Liz Gallegos Glynn or Sue Covey in the Office of Gift Planning about how to grow more miracles with a scholarship.
-Reach them at 408-554-2108 or email@example.com.
+You can talk to Liz Gallegos Glynn in the Office of Gift Planning about how to grow more miracles with a scholarship.
+Reach her at 408-554-2108 or firstname.lastname@example.org.

 Building a house for the 2013 Solar Decathlon.
 That, and changing the world.

 Telling a delicious tale of food and family with chef David Cordúa ’04.